Professional practice

 Shipping & admiralty

-Instructed as sole counsel on numerous dry shipping matters, both in court and arbitration.
+Instructed as sole counsel on a number of dry shipping matters, both in court and arbitration.
 Examples include bills of lading disputes raising issues of privity, the Hague-Visby time bar and limitation under a Himalaya clause, and an LMAA arbitration acting for charterers in a demurrage / pumping warranty claim

 Career